 - Root processes must not listen on a network socket.

-- Root processes must not provide a general-purpose runtime for applications (e.g. a Java VM).
+- Root processes must not provide a general-purpose runtime for applications (for example, a Java VM).

 Isolating system apps